alinex/bash-lib/doc/log.md

 | EMERG or EMERGENCY | 70            | 0                     | RFC 5424 specific   |

 Setting the `LOG_LEVEL` in the script will log subsequent log messages at that value or higher only.

+The `LOG_LEVEL` may be changed anytime within the script.